Search for keywords or category

 Am I covered as a Shiatsu Student?

-Students going into Y2 and above have student insurance cover included in their membership fee as a Student Advanced (£6.50 per month) provided they are using techniques and protocols taught by their Shiatsu School, and under these conditions:
+All Students receive insurance within the membership fee, provided you are using techniques and protocols taught by your Shiatsu School, and under these conditions:

 1. students do not practice outside the scope of what they have been taught, and that regular supervision and/or ongoing case consultation and review for such case studies is in place